 Also known as ROLFING, this method was developped by Dr. Ida P. Rolf.
 One of the most intelligent and effective methods to improve the body efficiency in every day movement, to deal with músculo-skeletal and myofascial pain or conditions and to optimise performance of physical activities .

-The techniques used in Rolfing are mainly a combination of myofascial touch, visceral and proprioceptive/perceptual work.
+The techniques used are mainly a combination of myofascial touch, visceral and proprioceptive/perceptual work.

 Each session lasts for 75 to 90 minutes.

 Recent research by Dr. R. Schleip shows how fascia or connective tissue such as muscle fibre envelopes, ligaments, tendons, bone and organs' coverings, etc. have a paramount role in providing our nervous system with sensory input.
 It appears that connective tissue is our most sensitive organ of perception.
 There are more than 100 million of sensory nerve endings in the body wide fascial network in humans, richest than the sense of seeing!